Cozy Peach Kitchen

 • More favorite soup recipes

-• Balanced: Tortellini soup is packed with hearty veggies and cheesy tortellini, so it's more filling than most vegetarian soups.
+• Balanced: Vegetarian tortellini soup is packed with hearty veggies and cheesy tortellini, so it's more filling than most vegetarian soups.
 You can even add vegetarian sausage for extra protein.

 • Quick and straightforward: The most difficult part of this recipe is prepping all of the vegetables.
 But to save time, you can actually prep the vegetables in advance!